GrimmReaper1O1/questionnaire_comercial/README.md

 https://youtu.be/VB6Ac1lmKCA

 Problems with the questionnaire handling large pages of over 40 incredibly long questions with six revolving questions each question
 Id have been solved and the revolving refresh of the questionnaire has been made stable.
-Still haven't linked the score system in with the results page unsure how I'm going to go about doing it as of yet.
-Refactored to not require page reloads other than one past the answer screen.
-Seems completely stable and saves to indexedDB well.
-Now creates multiple databases, one per subject multiple object stores one per page.
-Seems to do the job.
-Will do further testing on having more pages next.
+The promise I made doesn't seem to like the
+I put in them causing an undefined error so I had to repeat myself.
+The multiple choice question page is as refactored as it's ever going to get.
+At this point there is minimal work required to get it operational but foreign keys are still required to be implemented.
+Don't forget to download the vendor file for the source directory and ensure the shared html directory sits one above the directory where the config files go.

+current required files are questionnaire_7.8.zip questionnaire.sql and vendor.zip

 Introduction:
 The site is still incomplete in a mannor of ways but is functional enough to train people at this stage.
 No release will be